The duty of pharmacies to protect the public from harm

 The Center for Disease Control estimates that 82% of Americans take at least one prescription medication and 29% take five or more.
 With so many people using these medications, especially those combining several at one time, there is a high risk of danger when these drugs are not given in the correct dosage, without proper instruction or are not the prescribed drug at all.
 The FDA reports that 1.3 million people are injured every year from these medication errors.

-Pharmacists role to protect the public from harmful medications
+Pharmacists role to protect the public from harmful or fatal medications errors and misfills

 Even relatively minor deviations from the scripted medication can result in patient injury or death.
 The pharmacy malpractice attorneys at Rosenfeld Injury Lawyers represents individuals who have been harmed or killed due to pharmacy error.